cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 *Figure 32: Connecting to ROOT\CIMV2 to get IWbemServices object*

-With this object, it will execute the SQL query **"SELECT * FROM Win32_ShadowCopy"** to retrieve a enumerator of all the shadow copies stored on the local server.
+With this IWbemServices object, it executes the SQL query **"SELECT * FROM Win32_ShadowCopy"** to retrieve a enumerator of all the shadow copies stored in the local server.

-By enumerating through these informations, Conti extracts the ID of each shadow copy, add it to the format string **"cmd.exe /c C:\Windows\System32\wbem\WMIC.exe shadowcopy where "ID='%s'" delete"**, and create a new process to execute it.
-This will eventually deletes all the shadow copy storage areas the computer.
+By enumerating through these informations, Conti extracts the ID of each shadow copy, add that to the format string **"cmd.exe /c C:\Windows\System32\wbem\WMIC.exe shadowcopy where "ID='%s'" delete"**, and create a new process to execute.
+This will eventually deletes all the shadow copy storage areas in the computer.

 ![alt text](/uploads/Conti28.PNG)